Barrier Methods of Birth Control

 Why It Is Done

-Condoms are necessary when you need to protect yourself or your partner from sexually transmitted disease (STD) or when you do not know that you are both infection-free.
-Latex or polyurethane male condoms give you and your partner the most effective possible protection from STDs, including infection with HIV.
-Natural membrane (sheepskin) condoms do not protect you against all STDs.
+Condoms are necessary when you need to protect yourself or your partner from sexually transmitted infection (STI) or when you do not know that you are both infection-free.
+Latex or polyurethane male condoms give you and your partner the most effective possible protection from STIs, including infection with HIV.
+Natural membrane (sheepskin) condoms do not protect you against all STIs.

 Barrier methods of birth control, such as a diaphragm, cervical cap, cervical shield, or condom, are a good choice if: